theobald-software/theobald-software.github.io/_includes/_content/en/bw-infocubes-and-bex-queries/bw-cube-extraction-define.md

 | Character limit for dimension members | max.
 60 characters      | -      |

 {: .box-warning }
-**Warning:** **Breaking changes possible**
-The component is still in beta phase.
+**Warning:** **Beta-Version - Breaking changes possible** The component is in beta phase.
 Breaking changes can be released anytime.
-Make sure to create backups of the configuration files regularly to switch back to the previous product version, if needed.

 Extractions might not be backward-compatible, i.e. it can be necessary to rebuild all BICS extractions from scratch after a software update.
-Therefore we recommend to not use BICS in the production environment.
+Avoid using BICS in the production environment.

 ### Selecting Measure (Key Figures), Dimensions and Properties
 When an object is selected, in the main main window of the component, there is a tree structure at the left hand-side.